Carey Wilson (ice hockey): Personal life

+In the early 1970s Wilson spent time in Sweden, where his father was a medical researcher.
+Wilson attended school in Sweden and played on local hockey teams with his brothers.

 Wilson was a pre-med student at Dartmouth, and finished his degree in the off-seasons of his playing career.
 After his retirement, he founded the Carey Wilson Development Program and has his own hockey school in Winnipeg.